Salesforce-AI-Associate Exam Questions With Explanations

 📚 References:

-Salesforce: Responsible AI Principles
+Trailhead: Responsible AI

 👉 Key Exam Tip:

-Cloud Kicks wants to optimize its business operations by incorporating AI into its CRM.
+Cloud Kicks wants to optimize its business operations by incorporating AI into CRM.
 What should the company do first to prepare its data for use with AI?

-A. Determine data availability.
+B. Determine data availability

-B. Determine data outcomes.
+C. Determine data outcomes.

-A. Determine data availability.
+B. Determine data availability

 Explanation: